grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/bug_report.md

 Dropbox, Google Drive, or GitHub that a developer can click the "Knit" button in **RStudio** and see the issue.
 This demo document should be self contained
-(i.e., not require any additional data files or figures or time-consuming **R** code to run).
+(i.e., not require any additional data files, figures, or time-consuming **R** code to run).

 **Expected behaviour**